jobsmato/web-jobsmato/content/_index.md

 #Testimonial
 testimonial:
   title: OUR TESTIMONIALS
-  subtitle: Don’t Take Our Word For It
+  subtitle: Don't Take Our Word For It
   description: Our success stories
   list:
     - author: Hamender Sharma